-An imperative of success with new products is to include salespeople in strategy conversations at the earliest possible stage.
+We find that many companies with whom we consult have failed to fully utilize the potential of their salespeople at the early stage of market development with a new product.
+However, an imperative of success with new products is to include salespeople in strategy conversations at the earliest possible stage.
 By doing so, your company will be feeding back invaluable customer profiling data that will help to develop a meaningful, focused, and targeted marketing message that is consistent and clear at all levels.

-With positioning and promotion now in place, the time has come to roll out to the market.
+With positioning and publicity now in place, the time has come to roll out to the market.
 With the right strategy and utilizing your sales strength to the max, you needn’t be starting from scratch.
 However, it will be time to get back to basics.
 This is where the seven characteristics of a successful salesperson come fully into play.

 Selling a new product is most easily done by a salesperson who is liked and trusted, and when sold to those existing customers with whom the salesperson has developed a strong business relationship.
-When strong sales skills are combined with high emotional intelligence and back to basics techniques, the result is a cocktail of powerful selling ability that will ignite sales.
+When strong sales skills are combined with high emotional intelligence and back-to-basics techniques, the result is a cocktail of powerful selling ability that will ignite sales.

 Still, there will be resistance to ‘trialing’ a new product.
-Salespeople who are adept at gaining trust, and connecting not only with needs and wants but also on a greater emotional level, will be able to position the sale as what it is: early stage access to a great new product.
+Salespeople who are adept at gaining trust, and connecting not only with needs and wants but also on a greater emotional level, will be able to position the sale as what it is: early-stage access to a great new product.
 By requesting the client’s valuable feedback, and listening to it before taking appropriate actions, your company will be best placed to evolve its product placement and publicity strategies to take full advantage of the real market potential.

 The better you are at understanding your market, and the closer your salespeople get to your customers, the better you will position your new product.
 And a well-positioned new product markets itself.